jadekka/JadeWKA/README.md

-- 👋 Hi, I’m Jade! handle: @JadeWKA
+- 👋 Hi, I’m Jade! handle: @jadekka
-- 👀 My main focus is Data Analytics and Machine Learning.
+- 👀 My main focus is UX Design, Data Analytics and Machine Learning.
-- 🌱 I’m currently a software engineer.
+- 🌱 I’m currently a UX Designer.
 - 📖 I am learning to utilize Python in different aspects other than Data Science, such as gaming and web app.
-- 📫 How to reach me: jade.wk.au@gmail.com (I am open to collab in mini passion projects!)
+- 📫 How to reach me: jade.wk.au@gmail.com

 <!---
-JadeWKA/JadeWKA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+jadekka/jadekka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->